rhdtownsend/msg/docs/source/user-guide/preliminaries.rst

   number of dimensions.

-* portability --- MSG is platform-agnostic and provide APIs for the programming languages (Fortran, C, Python) most commonly used in Astronomy.
+* portability --- MSG is platform-agnostic and provide APIs for the programming languages (Python, Fortran, C) most commonly used in Astronomy.

 * performance --- MSG provides smooth and accurate